-Basso Canavese: Between the plains and rolling hills
+Basso Canavese: between the plain and the first hills

 A stone’s throw from Turin